swaldman/audiofluidity-rss/README.md

    you don't want to emit e-mails, real or fake), or to drop the required `<title>` element for untitled posts (rather than including an empty title).

+_audiofluidity_rss_ supports
+ - mixing-in nonstandard elements (and offers definitions of lots of common choices)
+ - defining RSS-tag namespaces -
-_audiofluidity_rss_ supports mixing-in nonstandard elements (and offers definitions of lots of common choices), defining RSS-tag namespaces, and inserting post-processing into the XML-generation process to [drop or rewrite](https://github.com/scala/scala-xml/wiki/Getting-started) elements.
+ - inserting post-processing into the XML-generation process to [drop or rewrite](https://github.com/scala/scala-xml/wiki/Getting-started) elements.

-For an example, please see [`examples/FancierExample.scala`](examples/FancierExample.scala).
+For an example with all the above, please see [`examples/FancierExample.scala`](examples/FancierExample.scala).

 You can run it in the examples dir with

 ```sh
 $ scala-cli . --interactive
 ```

-Here's the output:
+Here's what the output looks like:

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>